Nuchal Translucency Scan

 About the double test

-If possible, we recommend that you have the double test done at least a couple of weeks before your scan.
-This way, you avoid waiting time, as we can calculate the risk immediately after the scan.
+If possible, we recommend that you have the double test taken at least a couple of weeks before the scan.
+This helps avoid waiting time, as we can calculate the risk assessment immediately once the scan has been completed.
+You must be at least 8+0 weeks pregnant when the blood sample is taken.
+The cost of a test taken too early or too late (after 14+0) is non-refundable.

-If you know that you will have your nuchal translucency scan done with us, we recommend that you also have the double test done with us.
-This helps reduce unnecessary burden on the public healthcare system and ensures certainty regarding the kryptor used.
+If you already know that you will be having your nuchal translucency scan with us, we recommend that you also have the double test performed through us, to be completely certain about the KRYPTOR platform used.

-We do not perform nuchal translucency scans without a double test, as it would be meaningless—since the double test accounts for approximately one-third of the overall risk assessment.
+We do not perform nuchal translucency scans without a double test, as this would be meaningless, since the double test accounts for approximately one third of the overall risk assessment.

 About re-scans